thehubdao/dcl-edit-dev-log/log/001-the-first.md

 Automatically.

 ## End of the first one
 So, fare well, dear reader.
 Let your hart be your guide, and it will lead you to great deeds.
-And remember me who wrote this dev log with bloody and tears to enrich you on your journey.
+And remember me who wrote this dev log with blood and tears to enrich you on your journey.

 Peace out